MohammadMaftoun/Few-Shot-and-Zero-Shot-Learning-Techniques/README.md

 # Introduction

-This repository is dedicated to exploring and implementing few-shot and zero-shot learning techniques, two advanced machine learning techniques that handle the challenges of limited labeled data.
+This repository is dedicated to exploring and implementing few-shot and zero-shot learning approaches, two advanced machine learning techniques that handle the challenges of limited labeled data.

     Few-shot learning: A method where models learn to make predictions with only a few labeled examples.
 This is especially useful when gathering large, unusable, or expensive datasets.